-Skills in service orientation, organization, active listening, and critical thinking.
 Excellent communication skills, written and verbal.
-Advanced writing skills to independently compose letters and memos, using correct spelling, grammar, punctuation, composition, text editing and proofreading.
-Ability to verbally express one's position, plan of action, evaluation or interpretation in a professional, concise and courteous manner.
+Advanced writing skills to independently compose letters and memos using correct spelling, grammar, punctuation, composition, text editing and proofreading.
+Ability to express verbally one's position, plan of action, evaluation or interpretation in professional, concise and courteous manner.
 Ability to invite information, constructive criticism, and cooperation from others.

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.